Health Matters — 5/15/19

 Nancy Corsi and Cathy Ruiz, Adventist Health Hospice: Corsi and Ruiz will discuss hospice care, which provides services and support for the medical, emotional and spiritual needs of those who are in the end stages of a terminal illness.

-Jodie Rodriquez, Adventist Health Sonora: Rodriquez will speak on nutrition and diabetes, a chronic disease that affects about 25 percent of Americans age 65 or older.
+Jodie Rodriguez, Adventist Health Sonora: Rodriguez will speak on nutrition and diabetes, a chronic disease that affects about 25 percent of Americans age 65 or older.

 Darrell Slocum and Sonora Area Foundation health-focused funds representatives: Community groups and individuals with a passion for local health-care needs have established charitable funds with SAF to address those needs.
 The following speakers will share snapshots of their funds’ missions: